t03i/FlatProt/readMe.md

 -   [Foldseek GitHub](https://github.com/steineggerlab/foldseek)

---> prot2d needs the path to the foldseek executable passed as argument to the main function to be used by the program.
+--> FlatProt needs the path to the foldseek executable passed as argument to the main function to be used by the program.

 ### Install dssp